In this Marvel Rivals Jeff The Land Shark guide, you’ll learn the fundamentals of his abilities, unique play styles, and fundamental tips.

 How to Play As

 - Don’t be a heal bot.
-The easiest way to increase the value you bring to your team is to add offensive pressure to your team sustain.
+The easiest way to increase the value you bring to your team is to line up enemies behind your allies to always deal damage while healing.

 How to Play Against

-- If you see his fin, shoot it.
+- Shoot his fin.
 Especially when he has your teammates in his mouth, you need to focus all your efforts on shooting his fin.
+Remember, he has limited resource now, so chase after him.

-- Play really aggressive.
-Since you know he doesn’t have a defensive ultimate you can use your offensive ultimates much more aggressively than usual.
+- Jeff doesn’t have a defensive ultimate, you can use your offensive ultimates with less planning for counterplay than usual.

 - If you’re fighting an enemy who has Jeff bubbles nearby, don’t overcommit because they can give themselves burst healing as soon as they start to get low.